Want to know what photography gear and accessories we use? Now’s your chance!

 Genuine batteries tend to last longer and hold a charge longer.
-And the piece of mind knowing I’ve always got a fully charged battery with me at all times is reassuring.
+And the peace of mind knowing I’ve always got a fully charged battery with me at all times is reassuring.

-A good memory card is essential travel photography gear.
+A good memory card is essential to travel photography gear.

 I’ve always got four Lexar Professional 1000x 32GB memory cards in my camera bag.

-My preference is to use multiple smaller memory cards over a single larger memory cards for redundancy reasons.
+My preference is to use multiple smaller memory cards over a single larger memory card for redundancy reasons.
 And I generally swap cards for each new location I’m photographing.

 Card speed is important when shooting in RAW and filming in 4K, and these cards handle the load with ease.

-The wallet holds twenty cards in secure pouches, and protects them with a nicely padded cover.
+The wallet holds 20 cards in secure pouches and protects them with a nicely padded cover.